Mining-multiple-repos-data/TicketExperimentalDataset/README.md

 - AnalystSurvey.docx: It is the survey questionnaire send to analysts to understand their experience with ITIS ticket resolution in last six months.
 - AnalystResponses.xlsx: Consolidated responses for analyst survey.
 - Dictionary.docx: Regular expressions used to identify different types of input requests.
 Example: Procastination, ContactMe, Transfer, DoneSoCheck
-- stopWords.txt: List of sotp words for preprocessing ticket data
+- stopWords.txt: List of stop words for preprocessing ticket data